AtomLinter/linter-govet/README.md

 You must configure linter-govet by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
 ```
 'linter-govet':
-  'goExecutablePath': path to Go executable.
+  'executablePath': path to Go executable.
 Use `which go` to find it out.
 ```

 ## Contributing